GianMarcoOddo/rmpy/rmpy/README.md

 - VaR = npVaR_port(returns, position, alpha=0.01, kind = "abs")

-This function npVaR_port calculates the quantile non-parametric value at risk (VaR) for a PORTFOLIO of assets using historical returns data (you can use every type of assets e.g stock,options,bonds, ecc.)
+This function npVaR_port calculates the quantile non-parametric value at risk (VaR) for a PORTFOLIO of assets using historical returns data (you can use every type of assets e.g stock, options, bonds, ecc.)

 #### Args: